Why Worry About the Unvaccinated?

 As you can see, this doesn’t prove the vaccine didn’t work – only that most of the children in the class had been vaccinated, so those who were vaccinated and did not respond outnumbered those who had not been vaccinated.
 Looking at it another way, 100% of the children who had not been vaccinated got measles, compared with less than 1% of those who had been vaccinated.
 Measles vaccine protected most of the class; if nobody in the class had been vaccinated, there would probably have been 1,000 cases of measles.”

 When we consider this in relation to what is currently happening in our own communities today, we see why there is reason for the vaccinated to be concerned.
-For instance,
+Following are some examples:

-According to the Minnesota Department of Health, a recent measles outbreak was caused in part by former doctor and medical researcher Andrew Wakefield’s influential but fraudulent study suggesting a connection between child vaccination and autism.
+According to the Minnesota Department of Health, a 2011 measles outbreak was caused in part by former doctor and medical researcher Andrew Wakefield’s influential but fraudulent study suggesting a connection between child vaccination and autism.
 Due to his influence, many children in a Somali community there have chosen not to have their children immunized.
 Unfortunately, one of these unvaccinated children, was identified with measles after returning from a trip to Kenya.
 Currently, 15 cases have since been identified, five of which were too young to have received the vaccine, six were of age but were not vaccinated, one was vaccinated and three have unknown vaccine status, with a total of eight hospitalizations having been reported so far.
+Read updated information about this 2011 measles outbreak.

-A small private school in Roanoke, VA, was closed last week due to an outbreak of pertussis (more commonly known as whooping cough).
+A small private school in Roanoke, VA, was closed due to an outbreak of pertussis (more commonly known as whooping cough) in 2011.
 The school, which does not require students to be vaccinated, has reported 30 confirmed cases; 23 of which have been among the school’s 45 students, the others among staff.
 Dr. Molly O’Dell, director of the New River Health District, explained that the infected children were not vaccinated, while the adults infected were never revaccinated with a booster shot.
 Unfortunately, many adults do not realize that their immunity to pertussis wanes over time, and that a booster shot is suggested for continued immunity.
+According to the Virginia Dept. of Health, a total of 399 pertussis cases were reported in 2011.

-In each of these instances, it is completely possible that some vaccinated children may become infected.
-However, it has been the unvaccinated children who have been shown to introduce the disease into these communiies.
-These modern day examples are just a few of the many instances that occur all over the country at any given time.
-These examples also serve to answer why a vaccinated person might be concerned about contracting a disease from the relatively small unvaccinated segment of the population.
+In each of these examples above, it is completely possible that some vaccinated children may become infected.
+However, it was the unvaccinated children who introduced the disease into these communities.
+These examples of cases and outbreaks of vaccine-preventable diseases are just a few of the many that occur all over the country at any given time.
+These examples also serve to answer why a vaccinated person might be concerned about getting a disease from the relatively small unvaccinated segment of the population.

-Perhaps this video, by Shane Killion, brought to our attention by Gary Attarian on our Vaccinate Your Family Facebook page, can further help to illustrate this phenomenon by providing a simulation of what is referred to as herd immunity.
+Perhaps this video by Shane Killion, which was brought to our attention by Gary Attarian on our Vaccinate Your Family Facebook page, can further help to illustrate herd immunity by providing a simulation.
 It can be effective in helping people understand how vaccine refusal can impact an entire community, even if that community is mostly vaccinated.
 The dots on the screen represent either vaccinated or unvaccinated people.
-The video then uses percentages to demonstrate the impact of a disease and the public consequences of a vaccine refuser.
+The video then uses percentages to demonstrate the impact of a disease and the public health consequences of a person who refuses vaccinations.

 Hopefully, as parents gain a better understanding of vaccinations, they will also come to understand why the vaccinated population might be concerned about vaccine refusal.